rodriguesaffonso/brazilian-surviors/README.md

 - Magic Pistol: bullet stop when first bullet kills the enemy quickly

 DONE
+- Kill marker on screen
+- Remove old gun and bullet weapons
 - New weapon: Magic Pistol
 - create world horion limit: delete enemies far beyond the far limit (only for triangle and bullet)
 - Gun: add cooldown and add new bullet every cooldown interval (add into game object array)